 Dental crowns are more common than you might think.
 According to findings from the American Academy of Implant Dentistry, 15 million people in the United States have crowns put in place of missing teeth.
 Lynn Griebahn, DDS, and the experienced dentists at Main Family Dental Care are highly trained and ready to answer your dental crown questions.
 Call or schedule an appointment if you think you might need a crown.
-Main Family Dental Care is conveniently located in Davenport, Iowa.
+Main Family Dental Care is conveniently located in Davenport, Iowa, and Quad Cities, Iowa.

 A crown is a natural looking cover for a damaged tooth.
 It's designed in the shape of the original tooth and can improve its appearance and strength.
 The crown acts as a protective covering, as it's fitted over the original tooth so that the visible portion of the tooth is encased.
 It's sealed in place with dental cement.

 There are a number of reasons Main Family Dental Care's knowledgeable dentists might recommend a crown.
 A crown can cover a dental implant or a discolored or oddly-shaped tooth.

 In addition to making a natural tooth look better, a crown can provide support to a tooth.
 Teeth that are weakened by decay or extremely large fillings are at risk of breaking unless they're strengthened with a crown.

 Many patients are great candidates for dental crowns, for both cosmetic and restorative reasons.
 Whether you need a crown to fix the appearance of a tooth or strengthen a weak tooth, a dental crown can protect teeth for years to come.

 Dental crowns can be constructed from many materials, including:

 The choice of material depends on multiple factors.
 For example, stainless steel is typically the go-to material for temporary crowns.
 It's common for dentists to use prefabricated stainless steel crowns to cap children's baby teeth.